Caregiver Perspective: Delirium and UTI's - What's the Connection?

 Connecting the delirium to the UTI

 When I called his neurologist, we compared the two events.
 I realized that he also had a UTI when he had pneumonia.
-The neurologist explained that it was very common for UTI’s to cause delirium.
+The neurologist explained that UTI’s could cause delirium.
 He assured me that as the infection left, so would the delirium.
 It did.

 Symptoms of urinary tract infections with MS

 Urinary tract infections can occur without any symptoms in some people.
-In others, there may be burning with urination, an odor, changes in the color (darker) of the urine, increase in frequency, or urgency in the need to “go.”
+In others, there may be burning with urination, increase in frequency, or urgency in the need to “go.”
 In either case, if you suddenly see a change in mental status related to the symptoms above, consider the possibility of a urinary tract infection.
 Ask for a urine test to see if bacteria are present.
-It might explain why you suddenly see “crazy” where “crazy” wasn’t there before.
+It might explain why you suddenly see “crazy” where “crazy” wasn’t there before.2

 Join the conversation